dsquarre/Multilingual-Note-Taking-Agent/README.md

 # Multilingual Meeting Transcription
 **Author: Danish Dubey**

-This project transcribes multilingual meeting audio using a combination of FastAPI (backend) and React (frontend).
-It supports Cantonese and English (You can manually add support for other languages by changing the font used for fpdf), and is optimized for Linux-based systems.
+This project transcribes multilingual meeting audio using a combination of FastAPI (backend) and React (frontend), and is optimized for Linux-based systems.

 ---

 ## 🛠 Tech Stack

 - **Frontend**: React (Node.js & npm)
-- **Backend**: FastAPI (Python), with CORS middleware
+- **Backend**: FastAPI (Python), with CORS middleware (not needed since react app build is run using fastapi)
+- **fastapi_app**: React app build served using FASTAPI(python)
 ---

 ## ⚙️ Setup (Linux-based)